willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 These datasets provide individual-level information on the diameter at breast height (DBH) and the status (dead or alive) of more than 200 species.
 From this pool, we selected the 31 most abundant species (Table S1).
-This selection comprises 9 conifer species and 21 hardwood species.
+This selection comprises nine conifer species and 21 hardwood species.
-We ensured an even distribution of species across the continuous shade tolerance trait, with 3 species classified as very intolerant, 9 as intolerant, 8 as intermediate, 8 as tolerant, and 5 as very tolerant [@burns1990silvics].
+We ensured an even distribution of species across the continuous shade tolerance trait, with three species classified as very intolerant, nine as intolerant, eight as intermediate, eight as tolerant, and five as very tolerant [@burns1990silvics].

 We computed the plot-level density using the DBH of each individual as a competition metric.
 Specifically, we quantified asymmetric competition for light for a focal individual by summing the total basal area of all individuals larger than the focal one, herein BAL.
-We further split BAL into the total density arising from conspecific and heterospecific individuals.
+We further split BAL into the total density of conspecific and heterospecific individuals.
 For the climate variable, we obtained the 19 bioclimatic variables with a 10 $km^2$ (300 arcsec) resolution grid, covering the period from 1970 to 2018.
 These climate variables were modeled using the ANUSPLIN interpolation method [@McKenney2011].
 We used the plot's longitude and latitude coordinates to extract the mean annual temperature (MAT) and mean annual precipitation (MAP).